The Role of Chief Data Officers (CDOs) in 2021

 The post-COVID-19 world will offer opportunities due to the lessons learned and data ingested during the pandemic, such as enhanced digitization of workflows, robust disaster recovery plans, investment opportunities, and more.
 If 2020 has shown us anything, it is in the power of responsible data collection and sharing.
 In 2021, CDOs that leverage this new emphasis on data and invest in the future will steer their organizations to new heights while building robust plans for future opportunities as well as crises.
 This is a new era, an era where data is king, and the CDO will be a critical player in determining organizations’ success or failure.

-To the CDO, Spotlight provides a platform to make business teams self-sufficient in their analytics data needs and free up data teams for more essential projects.
-At the same time, Spotlight gives them the security and governance controls they need to keep the Chief Security Officers satisfied.
+To the CDO, Datameer provides a platform to make business teams self-sufficient in their data transformation needs and free up data teams for more essential projects.
+At the same time, Datameer gives them the security and governance controls they need to keep the Chief Security Officers satisfied.
 And lastly, it enables a much more cost-effective cloud analytics model and cost structure.

-To learn more about Spotlight, visit the Datameer Spotlight section of our website.
-Or, if you’re ready, test drive Spotlight yourself by signing up for our free trial (sign up on that page).
+To learn more about Datameer, visit the Datameer section of our website.
+Sign up for your free trial today!